grandseiken/factorio-ultracube/README.md

 * **My factory isn't producing enough, how can I improve it?** The main production bottleneck will always be processes that require the cube as a catalyst.
 At most one of these steps can be running at any given time.
 Try to think of ways to get the most use out of it per unit of time and ensure it never gets stuck anywhere.
 Look in the technology tree for things that could help.

 * **Bulk-processing machines sometimes won't accept ingredients even though it seems like they should.** This is [an issue with the way factorio determines when a machine's output is full](https://forums.factorio.com/viewtopic.php?f=7&t=101436).
-The only way to fix this right now would be to give certain items ridiculous stack sizes (many thousands), so you'll just have to work around it for now.
+It seems that it will be fixed with the DLC release.
+Until then, the only way to fix this would be to give certain items ridiculous stack sizes (many thousands), so you'll just have to work around it.
+(This bug is also the reason productivity modules aren't allowed in cube-powered bulk machines: bonus outputs block progress, get the cube stuck and make things worse.)

 # Compatibility